 Feelings are experiential by definition.
 We can’t define them but we make attempts to describe them.
 Literary writing is all about the description of feelings I suppose.
 Devotion is experiential.
 There is no academic definition of it.

 Among the intellectuals “devotion” is a foreign concept.
 Intellectuals rarely talk about devotion.
 Among the religious fundamentalists devotion is a misunderstood word.
 Fundamentalists emphasize the fear of God.
 Devotion has nothing to do with fear.
 It has nothing to do with guilt either.

-Since consciousness and love are synonymous, this infinite ocean of love is absolute consciousness.
-Our souls are mysterious internal reflections of this reality.
+Since Consciousness and Love are synonymous, this infinite ocean of love is Absolute Consciousness.
+Our souls are mysterious internal reflections of the Absolute Consciousness.
 Whenever I reflect on the infinite ocean of consciousness my mind experiences a special feeling.
 This is devotion.
 The intensity of the devotional feeling varies.
 Sometimes it is a pleasant sentiment and sometimes it is an overflowing blissful feeling.

 Devotion is like falling in love.
 When you are in love you are constantly longing to see the beloved.
 In devotion there is a sweet pain of separation.

 Devotion is the love of God.
 Those who spread the fear of God to control people will never understand devotion.